 6. Review discussed infectious diseases for etiology, prevention and treatment.

-Dr. Steve Filler is a fellow and former president of the American Association of Hospital Dentists and currently serves as associate dean and professor at the at the University of Alabama at Birmingham School of Dentistry.
+Dr. Steve Filler is a fellow and former president of the American Association of Hospital Dentists and served as associate dean and professor at the at the University of Alabama at Birmingham School of Dentistry.

 Steve has lectured extensively on the topics of Medical Emergencies and Infectious Diseases and is a highly sought-after CE conference speaker with a reputation for making his topics practical, fun, and informative!